pen-lang/pen/doc/src/guides/building-an-executable.md

 }
 ```

-The `main.pen` file contains a program that outputs a text, "Hello, world!" in a terminal.
+In this example, the `main.pen` file contains a program that outputs a text, "Hello, world!" in a terminal.
 And the `pen.json` configuration file defines a package type of `application` and its dependencies.
 Here, it has only a dependency of the `Os` [system package](/references/language/packages.md#system-packages).

 ## Building a package and generating an executable